Bonnie-Moringa/expense-table-code-challenge/README.md

 4. Open your browser to http://localhost:5175 (or whatever Vite shows), and you should see your expense tracker.

 # Link to run the app on the browser
-Copy, paste and open this link on your browser o open the deployed app.
+Copy, paste and open this link on your browser o open the deployed app: "expense-table-code-challenge.vercel.app"